pfe1223/P5.js/chatbot instructions/general chatbot instructions.md

 ~~~
 let bot = new RiveScript();
-bot.loadFile("brain.rive", brainReady, brainError);
+bot.loadFile("brain.txt", brainReady, brainError);
 ~~~

 * Both `brainReady` and `brainError` are functions; `brainReady` gets called if the file loads properly and `brainError` gets called if there is a problem
-* We need to define these two functions:
+* We need to define these two functions, and they should be defined inside the `setup` function:

 ~~~
 function brainReady() {